-Unemployment costs for thousands of personnel.

-Heavy investment costs for companies into new machineries/equipment, at the same time costs for disposal of no longer usable machines and equipment

-Loss of product diversity since no longer all products can be produced for technological and/or economic reasons.

-Already signed investments in production machineries and UV Lines are off the table.
-This will affect our suppliers and also sub-suppliers.
-On the other hand, this will affect our OEM clients as well, because they have to grant a 12- or 24-months warranty period on existing and new ordered UV Lines.
-Our business would cease to exist.

-5. Any additional information which you would like to provide?
+- Unemployment costs for thousands of personnel. - Heavy investment costs for companies into new machineries/equipment, at the same time costs for disposal of no longer usable machines, equipment, and consumables. - Loss of product diversity since no longer all products can be produced for technological and/or economic reasons. - Already signed investments in production machineries and UV lines are off the table.
+This will affect suppliers and also sub-suppliers.
+On the other hand, this will affect OEM clients as well, because they have to grant a 12- or 24-months warranty period on existing and newly ordered UV lines. - Our business would cease to exist. - 5.
+Any additional information which you would like to provide?